As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 When they are being read to, they wind down and get pretty ready to sleep.

-In fact, in most cases, they anticipate these moments before the actual Routine.
+In fact, in most cases, they anticipate these moments before the actual time.

 Step IV: Work toward Consistency